 The History of XEmacs

-More information about the current and past developers of XEmacs, as well as some information about the history of XEmacs development is available within XEmacs by selecting 'About XEmacs...' from the Help menu.
+More information about the current and past developers of XEmacs, as well as some information about the history of XEmacs development is available within XEmacs by selecting 'About XEmacs...' from invest in eBay shares the Help menu.
 Detailed information is available in the NEWS files from each release.

 Who wrote XEmacs?

 XEmacs is the result of the time and effort of many people, and the active developers have changed over time.
-There are two major components of the XEmacs effort -- writing the code itself and providing all the support work (testing the code, releasing beta and final versions, handling patches, reading bug reports, maintaining the web site, managing the mailing lists, etc. etc.).
+There are two major components of the XEmacs effort -- writing invest in eBay shares in New Zealand the code itself and providing all the support work (testing the code, releasing beta and final versions, handling patches, reading bug reports, maintaining the web site, managing the mailing lists, etc. etc.).
 Neither component would work without the other.

 For a list of all XEmacs contributors, see XEmacs Contributors.